Average Office Size: How Much Square Feet per Employee Do You Need?

 A well-balanced office layout dedicates about 60–70% of its total space to work areas and 30–40% to shared and support zones.
 When every room - from the conference area to the copy room - has a clear purpose and the right square footage, your office runs smoother and feels better to work in.

 When office square footage is tight, creativity matters more than size.
-Many companies are discovering that with smarter layouts, flexible work policies, and the right tech, you can achieve the same (or even better) productivity in less space.
+Many companies are discovering that with smarter layouts, flexible work policies , and the right tech, you can achieve the same (or even better) productivity in less space.

-Rethinking How You Use Every Square Foot
+How Do You Redesign Office Space to Use Every Square Foot Effectively?

 The most efficient workplaces aren’t always the biggest - they’re the most adaptable.
 Instead of focusing on average office size, focus on how each area supports real work.